MicrosoftDocs/azure-docs/articles/frontdoor/front-door-caching.md

 ## Delivery of large files

 Azure Front Door delivers large files without a cap on file size.
-Front Door uses a technique called object chunking.
+Front Door uses a technique called *object chunking*.
 When a large file is requested, Front Door retrieves smaller pieces of the file from the origin.
 After receiving a full or byte-range file request, the Front Door environment requests the file from the origin in chunks of 8 MB.

 After the chunk arrives at the Front Door environment, it's cached and immediately served to the user.
 Front Door then pre-fetches the next chunk in parallel.
 This pre-fetch ensures that the content stays one chunk ahead of the user, which reduces latency.
 This process continues until the entire file gets downloaded (if requested) or the client closes the connection.